AnneLonero/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/114631804/202930512-4d50a76a-e35e-465d-94bf-38186ce9b851.png)

-May has the highest number of successful projects while there is no correlation between the lauch date and the number of failed and canceled project.
+The month of **May** has the highest number of successful projects while there is **no correlation** between the lauch date and the number of failed and canceled project.

 ### Analysis of Outcomes Based on Goals

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/114631804/202930574-ff671334-d6b7-4224-af64-54a38e9d5a22.png)

-The two lines represent successful and failed number projects mirror each other exactly, while there is no line indicated canceled project.
+The two lines represent successful and failed number projects **mirror each other exactly**, while there is **no line** indicated canceled project.

 ### Challenges and Difficulties Encountered